atefeh-dev/gopher-golang-icon/README.md

 # gopher-golang-icon
-a gopher-golang-icon using pure css
+a gopher-golang-icon using pure css [Check it out in codepen](https://codepen.io/thisisatefe/pen/vYdrJZv)

 ### Final Result